Tymoniasty/CA1/README.md

 be max 30 lines of code.
 Use a branching strategy like the Git Feature Branch workflow.

 Deliverables:
 1. Video demo of pipeline running / description of pipeline (max 15 minutes)
 2. Report describing the:
-        a.
-CI/CD pipeline (including tests etc.), design philosophy
+- CI/CD pipeline (including tests etc.), design philosophy
-        b.
-The new feature (e.g. a user story)
+- The new feature (e.g. a user story)